Give Your Old Computer a New Lease on Life!

 If your computer was purchased before 2010, it may not work, but we’ll try our best to install it for you regardless.

 • What if the switching process fails?
-What if my computer becomes unusable?
-Who will be responsible for it?

 Next